Learn more about Cataract Surgery

-Cataracts are cloudy obstructions that develop as the proteins in the eye’s natural lens begin to break down.
-These obstructions are a completely natural part of the ageing process, however, they can have a significant impact on vision and quality of life.
-It is therefore necessary to undergo treatment to prevent serious vision loss.
+Cataracts occur when the proteins in the eye’s natural crystalline lens begin to break down.
+Over time, these proteins clump together, forming cloudy obstructions in the lens.
+While cataracts are considered a normal part of the eye’s ageing process, they can significantly affect your vision and quality of life.
+As the cataract matures, treatment will be necessary to prevent serious vision loss.

-Cataracts can develop in one or both eyes, but they tend to develop at different rates.
-For this reason, even if cataracts have begun to form in both eyes, they won’t necessarily become noticeable at the same time.
+Cataracts can develop in one or both eyes.
+If they affect both eyes, they tend to develop at different rates.
+This means that they won’t necessarily become noticeable, or require treatment, at the same time.

 For more information on what cataracts are and how they affect your eyes, click here.

-For more information regarding waiting for Cataract Surgery, click here.
+For more information about waiting for Cataract Surgery, click here.

-Cataract Surgery is among the most common elective procedures in the UK, with excellent success rates.
-However, as is the case with any surgical procedure, it is not without its risks.
-It is important to be aware of the potential risks and side effects of Cataract Surgery.
+Cataract Surgery is the most common elective procedure performed in the UK.
+It has an excellent success rate and is generally considered safe; however, as with any surgical procedure, it is not without risk.
+Your doctor should make you aware of the potential risks and side effects of Cataract Surgery before you undergo treatment.

-In rare cases, complications can include retinal detachment, glaucoma, and retention of the cataract.
-It is also common to experience some side effects following the procedure, including mild discomfort, watery eyes and grittiness; however, these symptoms tent to resolve within a few days to weeks.
+Potential complications of Cataract Surgery include retinal detachment, glaucoma, and retention of the cataract.
+Side effects can include mild discomfort, watery eyes, and grittiness in the eyes.
+In most cases, these symptoms resolve within a matter of weeks.

-For more information about the potential complications and side effects of Cataract Surgery, click here.
+For more information regarding the potential complications and side effects of Cataract Surgery, click here.

-For more information about factors that may affect visual outcomes following Cataract Surgery, click here.
+To learn more about the factors that can affect your visual outcomes following Cataract Surgery, click here.

-Obstruction caused by cataracts can cause significant impairment to vision.
-The primary aim of Cataract Surgery is to remove this obstruction by replacing the affected lens with a clear artificial lens.
-When completed effectively, Cataract Surgery should significantly improve blurriness and visual acuity.
+The primary aim of Cataract Surgery is to remove the cloudy obstruction from the eye and restore any resulting vision loss.
+By replacing the cataract-affected lens with a clear, artificial one, Cataract Surgery can significantly improve blurriness and visual acuity.

-Estimates indicate that over 90% of cataract patients will achieve a best-corrected visual acuity of 6/18 or better.
+Current results indicate that over 90% of patients will achieve a best-corrected visual acuity of 6/18 or better following treatment.

 For more information on what to expect after Cataract Surgery, click here.